-Hong Kong No Air Con Night 2015 is a territory-wide energy saving event to promote the wise use of air conditioning, in order to lower the emission of greenhouse gases.
-We sincerely invite everyone in Hong Kong to switch off their air conditioners for one night, suggested from 7pm on 25 September to 7am the next morning.
+Hong Kong No Air Con Night is a territory-wide energy saving event to promote the wise use of air conditioning, starting from 2010, in order to lower the emission of greenhouse gases.
+We sincerely invite everyone in Hong Kong to switch off their air conditioners for one night, suggested from 7pm to 7am the next morning.

 Wall-like high rises block the sunlight from reaching indoors and weaken air ventilation and as such, we usually feel hot and humid on streets.
 In contrast, it appears that all our needs are satisfied in shopping malls while it sounds so difficult to find a tranquil and refreshing park for relaxation.
 So, what is missing in our lives – material or quality?
 The city designs our way of life.
 Yet, we have to contemplate our impact to the environment.